-In-place recycling is the pulverization or reclaiming of the full depth of existing pavement (6 to 10 inches) followed by reshaping and compaction.
+In-place recycling is the pulverization or reclaiming of the full depth of existing asphalt pavement (6 to 10 inches with a predetermined amount of base/sub-base/native soils) followed by reshaping and compaction.
 As the material is being reclaimed, additives such as foamed asphalt cement, emulsion or fly ash may be added to help improve overall pavement structure.